5 Ways to Promote Your Business Locally

 5. Connect with a marketing strategist to develop your comprehensive strategy.

-The last, and arguably most crucial, way to promote your local business is to hone in on your overall marketing strategy.
+Another way to promote your local business is to hone in on your overall marketing strategy.
 There are a lot of different components that go into marketing, and you want to make sure all your dots are connected in the most effective, efficient way.

 I've worked with small business owners in all different industries develop a marketing strategy that works well for them and their goals.
 My best suggestion to get started with this is by booking a 60-minute strategy session with me.
 There, we can look at all your marketing avenues, offer ideas for improvement, and I'll create a custom plan for you to take and run with.
 Click here to book your session!